castanhf/stock-calculator/README.md

 ```
 yarn start
 ```
-Note: Need npm or yarn, respectively for either the commands to work
+Note: Need npm or yarn installed, respectively for either the commands to work

 Your prefered browser will open a tab on `localhost:3000` running the contents on `src/App`.
 To stop this process just hit `Ctrl + c` in the terminal to kill the process.

+# Adding state management
+The following information regards Redux, which is a state management library, was searched in this [Microsoft GitHub Archive](https://github.com/microsoft/TypeScript-React-Starter).

+Once in the aforementioned Github archive repository, `Ctrl + f`, then search for "Installing Redux".

+Redux comes into play with this app since the stock calculator is a bit more interactive, so we can update and synchronize the data in a seamless and smoother style to the user.